Here's How Drew Scott Is Getting His Guests 'Buzzing' One Day Before His Wedding

 The Property Brothers star, 40, is tying the knot with fiancée Linda Phan, 32, on Saturday in Italy.
 The couple already kicked off the celebrations with their 20-person bridal party during their surprise bachelor and bachelorette excursions on Wednesday, and with an intimate rehearsal dinner Thursday.
 On Friday they played host to the rest of their 300 guests with an interactive group gathering.

-The extravagant affair included a traditional buffet dinner, artisan booths featuring cheese and pasta making and bread plaiting, an informational area on Me to We — the charity they are asking their guests to donate to in lieu of gifts — and more.
+The extravagant affair included a traditional buffet dinner, artisan booths featuring cheese and pasta making and bread plaiting, an informational area on WE — the charity they are asking their guests to donate to in lieu of gifts — and more.

 RELATED: Drew Scott and Fiancee Linda Phan Embark on a ‘Romantic’ Trip to Rome Ahead of Spring Wedding